 Exploring and analyzing public health data to advance health research and inform health policy requires specialized skills.
 To advance your career in this challenging field, we offer a variety of courses in the areas of epidemiology, data analysis and statistical analysis.

-This four-course, distance delivery, professional specialization certificate, offered in partnership by UVic's Department of Geography and Population Data BC, will be a powerful way to shape your career in population health—apply today!
+This four-course, distance delivery, professional specialization certificate—offered in partnership by UVic's Department of Geography and Population Data BC—is a powerful way to shape your career in population health.
+Apply today!

 If you are interested in related free online workshops, please visit Population Data BC - Free Online Workshops.

 "I would recommend this program to others, especially those I work with.
 The courses are great for professional development if individuals want to acquire new skills or keep their current skills up to date."

 "I would recommend the program to working professionals, researchers, and graduate students.
 I have actually used the skills I gained in the administrative data course to analyze my thesis data.
 I am currently working on a research project in which I am trying to incorporate the advanced analytical skills I gained in the Longitudinal Analysis and Multi-Level Modeling of Population Health Data course to specify my models.
 In the near future, I plan to incorporate some elements of spatial analysis into my research work."

 - Johnathan Lambo, Public Health Physician and Medical Epidemiologist